jordanhoare/feast-aws/scheduler/README.md

 <br>

 **Materialization Execution**
-The `materialize` function in the FeatureStore class is where the actual materialization process takes place.
-It iterates over each feature view and instructs the provider to transfer data from the offline store to the online store.
+The `materialize` function in the FeatureStore class is where the actual materialization process is called.
+It iterates over each feature view and instructs the provider to compute the values from historic data offline store to the online store.

 Source: [FeatureStore.materialize()](https://github.com/feast-dev/feast/blob/052182bcca046e35456674fc7d524825882f4b35/sdk/python/feast/feature_store.py#L1342C9-L1342C20)
 ```py